-- Certain medications: as long as your trusted doctor or physician prescribes them, anticholinergics , topical estrogens , or alpha- blockers usually help to resolve urinary incontinence .
+- Certain medications: as long as your trusted doctor or doctor prescribes them, anticholinergics , topical estrogens , or alpha-blockers usually help solve urinary incontinence .

 - Urinate twice: in this way you will be able to empty the bladder completely.
 Wait a few minutes between the first and second time.

 - Do not hold the urine: for this, you can schedule certain times to go to the toilet.
 It is usually good to go every 2-4 hours .